|

 Several emulators are available to let you simulate TI calculators on your

 computer.
-To learn how to download a ROM image from your calculator, see our
+To locate available emulators and learn how to download a ROM image from your calculator, see our

 Emulators page.